spencertipping/phi/dev/timelines.md

 degrees of ambiguity -- which is only sometimes true.
 This is a problem even in Haskell, where the overhead of evaluating subexpressions can sometimes create timing differences and unpredictable performance.

+...so laziness isn't strictly a feature; that's probably a good way to look at it.
+Laziness is a necessary evil that's required if you want certain other things like self-referential values that can be passed into functions.

+Given all of this, it should be fine to be universally strict.
+If we need laziness, we can build it into libraries using functions, which will get optimized away by partial evaluation.
+I think that's the right default strategy.